 "The mentality of a bodybuilder isn't normal.
 Something has to be triggered inside you—a desire to always push yourself beyond the limits," explains Cutler.

-Even years after he's retired, millions still follow Cutler across social media and use his every post as inspiration, and follow his Living Large: 8-Week Mass Trainer to feel what he felt.
-They know.
+Even years after he's retired, millions still follow Cutler across social media, use his every post as inspiration, and follow his Living Large: 8-Week Mass Trainer to feel what he felt.

 "The secret is progression.
 Consistency.
 Dedication.
 Day in, day out," Cutler says.